inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 In the context of |project_name|, exposure refers to people, infrastructure or land areas that may be affected by a disaster.
 Currently |project_name|
-supports three kinds of exposure data:
+supports four kinds of exposure data:

 - roads

 - buildings

 - population / people

+- landcover

 Roads data
 ..........